|Pail Liner||Height x Width x

 Thirsties Pail Liner is full size and made in USA.
 Keep the lid open some of the time if you use it as pictured.
 If sealed like this, you may need to wash daily or every other day depending on the humidity and temperature conditions to prevent mold or condensation issues.
 If your pail has a lid like this one, put a prefold diaper or a wipe over the edge to prevent the lid from closing all the way at least some of the time.
 This will allow some needed air circulation, especially in humid locations.
 If you live in a dry or desert location, diapers may dry out quickly and the air circulation is not nearly as important as it is in a humid location.
 Air conditioning also makes a difference.
 How long you can go between wash days and how much air circulation is needed will vary based on conditions at your location.

 Thirsties Pail Liner has a snap closing strap to close up the top when needed.
 The closing strap is sewn on so you won't loose it.
 This means no struggling to slide a closure that doesn't really slide well.
 It closes more fully than slide closure styles can.
 It is also seam-sealed for no leaking through the seams.
 A smart design and a top pick.
+Also comes in mini size for small pails which are great for covers.

 Looking for a diaper pail?
 We don't sell them.
 You can find things to use in major stores such as this Sterilite hamper model 1256.
 Try the laundry aisle instead of the baby section for better prices.